Home Business Rules in Colorado Springs, CO (2026)

 Yes, home-based businesses are allowed in Colorado Springs, CO.

 In Colorado Springs, CO, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-No city permit is required, though deed restrictions or state licensing may apply.
+A No separate permit — regulated under Colorado Springs Zoning Code home occupation standards is required before operating.
 The Colorado Springs Planning and Community Development Department or Colorado Springs Planning and Community Development handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Colorado Springs.

 Permit Requirements